 Amtrak offers discounts of 15% to those aged 13-25 in California, New York and in the Midwest.
 Discounts may only apply to certain lines and fares - details can be found in the links below:

 Students get 10% off with travel with the Student Advantage Discount Card.
 While Greyhound isn't often the preferred way to travel, they've really stepped up their game in recent years.
 Their geographic coverage is unmatched and some buses are even outfitted with wi-fi, so that you can get homework done to and from your destination.

 Student Travel Sites

-There's a number of student travel sites out there, including leaders such as STA Travel and Student Universe.
+There's a number of student travel sites out there, including leaders such as Student Universe.
 If you're a student, it's worth checking these sites as they sometimes do have discounted fares, but not from our experience the prices don't often differ from standard booking sites.